HansKindberg-Lab/VisualStudio-Npm-Build-Lab/ReadMe.md

 - [Running npm tasks when building a .NET project](https://www.meziantou.net/running-npm-tasks-when-building-a-dotnet-project.htm)

+I am also trying [esbuild](https://esbuild.github.io) for the first time.
+It is fast.

+At the moment:

-At the moment sass is built to css.
-Bootstrap is included.
+- sass is built to css, Bootstrap is included
+- typescripts are built to js with esbuild, Bootstrap an jQuery included

 ## 1 Development